manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 I'll follow the general machine learning workflow while working on the solution.

-1. Identify Environtment and Libraries
+1. Identify Environment and Libraries
-    * Language and Version : Python(Conda distribution) - 2.7
+    * Language and Version: Python(Conda distribution) - 2.7
-    * Libraries : Pandas, Scikit-learn, Matplotlib, Seaborn etc. Others libs will be added if required.
+    * Libraries: Pandas, Scikit-learn, Matplotlib, Seaborn etc. Others libs will be added if required.

 2. Exploratory Analysis and Data Preprocessing
     * Clean missing values(if any)